We've independently reviewed this article to make sure it's as accurate as we can make it.

-Your Samsung washing machine could crash and need restarting.
-If the drum has stopped spinning, then a restart could be all it needs to get going again.
+If your Samsung washer has stopped spinning, a restart could be all it needs to get going again.

-2. Unplug the washing machine at the mains.
+2. Unplug your washer at the mains.
 Leave it unplugged for two minutes.

-3. Plug the washing machine back in and turn it on.
+3. Plug your washing machine back in and turn it on.

 4. Start a new washing program.

-- The washing machine doesn’t drain all the water away at the end of a cycle.
+- Your Samsung washer doesn’t drain all the water away at the end of a cycle.
 Your clothes are still drenched after the machine has spun.

 - The spin cycle takes longer than normal to finish.